dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/development/icons.md

 This is a description on what happens during adding new icons to the icons library.

-Icons are getting added mor or less automatically by extracting them from Figma.
-Heres how the process is tied together.
+Icons are getting added (more or less) automatically by extracting them from Figma.
+Following is how the process is tied together.

 1. The connection happens on CI.
 1. Checks if a new Figma Icons library version is available.